 In this section, you can ask applicants to add evaluations to their application (also known as Letters of Reference).
-When applicants add an evaluation, they identify an evaluator and send them a request to complete an electronic evaluation.
+When applicants add a reference, they identify an evaluator and send them a request to complete an electronic reference.

 - Click the Program Settings icon.

-- Click the Evaluations checkbox on the left, then click the Evaluations
+- Click the References checkbox on the left, then click the References

 - Add any relevant instructions in the Applicant Instructions

-- Specify the minimum number of evaluations required (1-10), as well as the maximum number of evaluations accepted (1-10).
-If you do not require evaluations, set the minimum required to 0.
+- Specify the minimum number of references required (1-10), as well as the maximum number of references accepted (1-10).
+If you do not require references, set the minimum required to 0.

 In this section, you can add custom questions that are not included in the common sections of the application or that are specific to your school or program.
 These questions can be either required or optional for applicants.

 - Have you previously applied to our program?”